• Skip to primary navigation

 Jump to Recipe

 I love pasta as much as the next person, and maybe even more than the average person, but sometimes an all-veggie salad is what you are looking for.
 This is where the idea for my Easy Italian Vegetarian Salad was born.
-This is a healthy salad loaded with all those flavors you are looking for.
+This is an amazing salad loaded with all those flavors you are looking for.

 What Makes This Salad So Good?